 10.13 Electrical Hazard.
 All applicable safety related work practices intended to protect personnel from electrical hazards shall be defined and explained to the operator by a qualified person.
 The operator shall maintain the appropriate Minimum Approach Distance (MAD) from energized conductors and apparatus commensurate with the operator's qualification.
-See Appendix F for information on the Minimum Approach Distance and other precautions.
+Aerial device or apparatus used to lift energized lines require use of an insulating device; that has been rated, tested and maintained for the appropriate line voltage to prevent energizing the boom tip.
+See Appendix F for information on the Minimum Approach Distance, handling energized apparatus and other precautions.